Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

   - Understanding the rules by which words are combined into sentences
 - The basic unit of communication isn't the word, but rather the sentence.
 - The default hypothesis is that understanding a language is  fundamentally a matter of mastering rules.
-- E.g. Mastery of the rule that governs a word’s application such as only using “cat” to refer to a four-legged animal that’s fluffy.
+- E.g. Mastery of the rule that governs a word’s application such as only using "cat" to refer to a four-legged animal that’s fluffy.
 - To understand language, users would need to be able to distinguish applications of the word that fit the rule from applications that do not.
 - An alternative view is that to understand language, users use words in accordance with the rule because they somehow manage to compare possible sentences with their internalized representations of the rules.
 - The more important you believe in explicit representations of rules, the more likely you’ll believe that language processing is done by the physical symbol hypothesis (because it depends upon rules being explicitly represented).
 - The question of how languages are learnt is closely related to the question how what it is to understand a language.
 - *Truth rules*: rules that state how words contribute to determining if a sentence is true.
-- E.g. “Felicia is tall” is true just if X is G where X is a thing and G is a property.
+- E.g. "Felicia is tall" is true just if X is G where X is a thing and G is a property.
 - Fodor argues that learning a language has to involve learning truth rules.
 But which language are truth rules formulated in?
 - You cannot use the language that you are learning to learn that language.
 Much like how a compiler cannot be written in the language it’s meant to compile.
 But bootstrapping.
 - Language understanding isn’t purely theoretical so what does the evidence say?